Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory.md

 For more information about using Azure Active Directory, see the following articles:

 * [Azure Active Directory Documentation].

-* [Azure Cosmos DB: Build a DocumentDB API app with Java and the Azure portal][Build a DocumentDB API app with Java]

 For more information about using Spring Boot applications on Azure, see the following articles: